How retailers are coping with the ease of restrictions

 Recruitment difficulties within the retail industry are not the only staffing issues that are impacting retailers at this time.
 Geographic location is also playing a significant role, as the staffing of other local businesses can have a huge knock-on effect on the footfall of some of the local stores that serve them.

-Those food businesses and convenience stores based in city centres and business centres are having a particularly hard time, as the working model for office based staff in Ireland continues to be mainly one of working from home.
+Those food businesses and convenience stores based in city centres and business centres are having a particularly hard time, as the working model for office-based staff in Ireland continue to be mainly one of working from home.